Gornja Podgorja

-Gornja Podgorja is a settlement in the Municipality of Mrkonjic Grad of the Republika Srpska Entity in Bosnia and Herzegovina.
+Gornja Podgorja is a settlement in Bosnia and Herzegovina, located in the Municipality of Mrkonjic Grad of the Republika Srpska entity.

 Name

 Gornja Podgorja derives from the combined words of Pod (under) and Gora (hill or mountain) translating to a settlement under a mountain.

 Demographics

 According to the 1991 census, the village had a total of 106 inhabitants.
 Ethnic groups in the village include: